petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-widgets/default-widgets-reference.md

 ## Highlighted

-Widgets in this section are commonly used widgets when building pages.
+Widgets here are commonly used widgets when building pages.

 | Widget | Description |
 | :--- | :--- |